 - waking up (spiritual or transpersonal awakening).

-In this blog post, I'd like to elaborate on the latter, since the underlying subject in these blogs is states of awareness after crossing the Abyss.
-And I'll present my thoughts on the psychological-transpersonal identity development through two attainments: Binah and Chokmah or Understanding and Wisdom.
+In this blog post, I'd like to elaborate on the latter since the underlying subject in these blogs is states of awareness after crossing the Abyss.
+I'll present my thoughts on psychological-transpersonal identity development through two attainments: Binah and Chokmah, or Understanding and Wisdom.

 Do what thou wilt shall be the whole of the law

-It is of course pure Light, it has got nothing to do with the darkness of ignorance or anything else below the Abyss.
+It is, of course, pure Light; it has nothing to do with the darkness of ignorance or anything else below the Abyss.

 It is just so far beyond even the reach of the current state of consciousness of an adept that it appears as dark.

 Interestingly enough, in the Vedanta teachings, there is a "cover" that dwells above the highest subtle material worlds, and it is dark or black.
-Yogis who wish to attain liberation must penetrate that dark cover (again the Brhad Bhagavatamritam by Sanatan Gosvami comes to mind here; an eager adept ought to look into it.).
+Yogis who wish to attain liberation must penetrate that dark cover (again, the Brhad Bhagavatamritam by Sanatan Gosvami comes to mind here; an eager adept ought to look into it.).

 To attain this not-light or NOX, one has to choose to surrender all that she thinks or feels she is, along with every single spiritual attainment to the Babalon, our Lady, who resides in Binah.

 You can find information on some aspects of that surrender in the blog post on Crossing the Abyss, here >>

-After the successful crossing of the Abyss, an adept, now Master (of samadhi, as per One star in sight, see below), promptly identifies with the Mother.
+After the successful crossing of the Abyss, an adept, now Master (of Samadhi, as per One star in sight, see below) promptly identifies with the Mother.
 Hmm.
-Maybe the word "identifies" is not precise enough, I think 'notices' or 'becomes aware of' or 'embraces the evident' is more accurate.
-It is not a question of attainment but a matter of noting what or Whom has always been here.
+Maybe the word "identifies" is not precise enough; I think 'notices' or 'becomes aware of' or 'embraces the evident' is more accurate.
+It is not a question of attainment but a matter of noting what or Who has always been here.